BIDBhargavipappuri/Python/README.md

  **Data transformation**

- 1)Create derived fields
+  1) Create derived fields

     - trip duration in minutes using pickup and dropoff timestamps.

     - Categorise trips (Short / Medium / Long).

     - Rename columns for consistency.

  **Load cleaned data into SQL Server**

- 1)Establish SQL Server connection
+ 1)  Establish SQL Server connection

     - Use SQLAlchemy + PyODBC to connect to your local SQL Server instance.